mattv8/yourls-ldap-plugin/README.md

 -----
 When yourls-cas-plugin is enabled and user was not successfuly authenticated using data specified in yourls_user_passwords, an LDAP authentication attempt will be made.
 If LDAP authentication is successful, then you will immediately go to the admin interface.

+You can also set a privileged account to search the LDAP directory with.
+This is useful for directories that don't allow anonymous binding.

+Setting the groups settings will check the user is a member of that group before logging them in and storing their credentials.
+This check is only performed the first time they auth or when their password changes.

 Configuration
 -------------